vancluever/terraform-provider-acme/docs/resources/certificate.md

   certificate, in days (e.g., `7` for 7 days, `90` for 90 days).
 Changing this
   value triggers a certificate renewal.

--> Note that not all ACME CAs may support user-set certificate durations; most famously, [Let's Encrypt does not](https://github.com/letsencrypt/boulder/blob/main/docs/acme-divergences.md#section-74).
+-> Note that not all ACME CAs support user-set certificate durations; most famously, [Let's Encrypt does not](https://github.com/letsencrypt/boulder/blob/main/docs/acme-divergences.md#section-74).
 Check with your CA to ensure this feature is supported before using it.